Reading Time: est. 7 minutes

 This isn’t the same as anxious rumination.
 Instead, it’s more like your mind is playing with possibilities, turning ideas over like smooth stones in a river.
 You notice connections others might miss, and you’re naturally curious about even the smallest details.

 For instance, a chef friend of mine doesn’t just see ingredients – she sees stories, traditions, and possibilities.
-She’ll spend hours researching the history of a spice or experimenting with different cooking temperatures, not because she has to, but because she can’t help herself.
+She’ll spend hours researching the history of a spice or experimenting with different cooking temperatures, driven by something she can’t help.

 Nurturing Your Passion

 Understanding what passion feels like is only the first step.
 The real challenge – and opportunity – lies in creating space for it to grow.
 This isn’t about dramatic life changes or quitting your job tomorrow.
 It’s about paying attention to those subtle signals and giving them room to breathe.
 Recognizing your passion often involves exploring your interests and engaging in activities that spark joy and excitement.
-By allowing yourself to experiment and reflect on what truly resonates with you, you begin to uncover not just your passions, but also insights into how to discover your purpose.
+By allowing yourself to experiment and reflect on what truly resonates with you, you begin to uncover your passions along with insights into how to discover your purpose.
 Embracing this journey patiently can lead to fulfilling moments that may surprise you and ultimately guide you toward a more meaningful life.
 By nurturing those small sparks of interest, you can gradually uncover pathways that resonate with your true self.
-In doing so, you’ll not only strengthen your connection to your passions but also gain clarity on how to identify your career path.
+In doing so, you’ll strengthen your connection to your passions and gain clarity on how to identify your career path.
 Embracing this exploration allows you to align your daily actions with your deeper values, ultimately leading to a more fulfilling and purpose-driven life.

 Start small.
 Notice when you lose track of time.
 Pay attention to what makes you lean forward in conversations.
 Listen to the topics that make your voice change.
 These are breadcrumbs leading you toward your authentic passions.